marvinscheffold/string-work/README.md

 # Why?

 I really like React and in order to understand it even better I started this project.
-I do not intend to create a widely used framework - at least for now.
 This is just for fun and to push my own limits.

 # Installation

 Right now StringWork is only available via this repository.
 To view demo project execute following in the root directory:

 ```shell